 - How much storage and bandwidth is available?
 How many domains can be hosted on one account?

 Functionality is important for any website and so is future-proofing.
-If your company grows and with it the amount of space you need, does the hosting company have the capacity and the features to allow for growth?
+As your website grows and with it the amount of space you need, does the hosting company have the capacity and the features to allow for growth?

-The hosting provider you select should be able to simple move you seamlessly to the next plan or storage space capacity to meet the needs of your business or website.
+The hosting provider you select should be able to simply move you seamlessly to the next plan or storage space capacity to meet the needs of your business or website.
 An important feature that is often overlooked is scalability - both upgrade and downgrade.
-This is an important feature because what also happens if you are in the wrong hosting product that is too big for your website?
-You will want a hosting provider who will put you in the right plan.
+This is an important feature because you should be able to downscale if you find yourself in the wrong hosting product that is too big for your website.
+So make sure you find yourself a hosting provider who gives you the freedom to easily move to the right plan.

 4. Server locations